Generators – Installation, Safety Precautions and Regular Maintenance Schedule

 3. A fire extinguisher should be readily available.
 Use of extinguishers that operate on carbon tetra-chloride is strictly prohibited since the fumes are toxic and can deteriorate the insulation on the wiring of generators.

-IV - Regular Maintenance Schedules
+Regular Maintenance Schedules

 Annual, semi-annual or quarterly maintenance schedules ought to be strictly followed to increase the reliability of the equipment.
 When the unit is inspected and exercised regularly, it continues to deliver consistent output as per expectations.
 Proactive maintenance also helps in detecting damages and defects at an early stage allowing preventive measures to be taken in a timely fashion.
 Given below is a short list of parts and components that need to be inspected and updated or changed regularly.
 For additional maintenance information you can also check out our generator maintenance article.